Healing the Wounds Beneath the False Identity

 Why Healing Makes Sense in IFS

-IFS offers an about face.
-Instead of fighting protectors, we pause.
+IFS offers an about-face.
+Instead of letting our protectors fight each other for dominance and control, we pause.
 We turn toward them with compassion and curiosity.
 We thank them for their tireless work.
 Over time, this builds trust.
-And when protectors begin to trust the calm, steady presence of the Authentic Self, they step back from the control panel.
+And when protectors begin to trust the calm, steady presence of the authentic Self, they step back from the control panel.

 The Healing Process

-With the protectors’ blessing, we are able to approach the exiles they’ve been hiding.
+With permission from protectors who now trust us and recognize our ability to restore inner flow and balance, we are able to approach the exiles they’ve been hiding.
 Healing begins with witnessing: we listen to their story, how they were wounded, and what they came to believe about themselves, others, and the world.

-We discover what the exile once needed but never received - comfort, protection, understanding.
+We discover the unmet needs of the exile - comfort, protection, understanding.
 And when the exile feels seen and safe, we gently invite it to let go of the burdens it has carried for so long.

-Healing isn’t just about easing pain.
-It’s about reclaiming what was lost and living more fully as your Authentic Self.
+Healing is about reclaiming what was lost and living more fully as your authentic Self.

 The Pace of Healing